 Students who are interested in applying for financial assistance must complete a Free Application for Federal Student Aid (FAFSA) each year so that need may be reviewed annually.
-Be sure to include our school code 002540 on your FAFSA.
+Be sure to include the CSM school code 002540 on your FAFSA.